Cristian López: Angers

 On 31 August 2018, the last day of the 2018 summer transfer window, free agent Cristian signed a one-year contract with Angers SCO.
 His maiden appearance in Ligue 1 took place on 6 October, when he played the last eight minutes of a 2–2 home draw to RC Strasbourg Alsace.
 He scored his first goal late in same month, but in a 1–2 loss against Olympique Lyonnais.

 Hatta and Las Palmas

 On 19 August 2019, Cristian agreed to a one-year deal at UAE Pro-League's Hatta Club.
-The following 1 March, he signed with Spanish second division team UD Las Palmas for the rest of the season with the option of one more.
+The following 1 March, he signed with Spanish second-division side UD Las Palmas for the rest of the season with the option of one more.

 Aris

 Cristian signed a two-year contract with Aris Thessaloniki F.C. on 26 August 2020.
 He scored in his Super League Greece debut, equalising against PAS Lamia 1964 in an eventual 3–1 home win.

 On 1 February 2021, Cristian joined FC Cartagena on loan until 30 June.